-The re-construction effort resulted in procurement and the installation of nine new vessels, 14 process skids, more than 1,000 sanitary diaphragm valves, and 1,500 process instruments.
-This effort was completed within a three-month shutdown schedule that also include time for commissioning services.
-Declared the largest shutdown Biogen has ever undertaken within an existing facility, detailed collaboration and planning from DPR, CRB, IPS and all Trade Partners occurred starting 18 months before day one of the shutdown.
+The re-construction effort resulted in the procurement and installation of nine new vessels, 14 process skids, more than 1,000 sanitary diaphragm valves and 1,500 process instruments.
+This effort was completed within a three-month shutdown schedule that also included time for commissioning services.
+Declared the largest shutdown Biogen has ever undertaken within an existing facility, detailed collaboration and planning from DPR, CRB, IPS and all trade partners started 18 months prior to the shutdown.
 The collaboration resulted in a design which was phased to allow early release of the long lead procurement packages for the equipment, valves and instruments.

 In addition, a comprehensive schedule and execution plan remedied the challenge of a very large scope and limited time to complete the project.
 The advanced planning and collaboration resulted in a safe and successful 24/7 execution which took place in 12-hour shifts over 14 weeks, resulting in delivery of the manufacturing facility on-time and with no disruptions to Biogen’s production timeline.

 In 2017, after project completion, the LSM 3X Capacity Upgrade project won Engineering News-Record Southeast's Safety Award and one of the year's Best Projects Awards, as well as ENR's Best of the Best Awards.